Overview

 c=dimmed)

-- The button label is pure white, both for filled and default variants.
+- The Button label is pure white, both for filled and default variants.

-revert to blue-tinted dark palette
+revert to blue-tint dark palette

 const theme = createTheme({